aws-ia/standards-terraform/content/_index.en.md

 **Other common files:**

 * `data.tf` - Includes `locals` declarations and data sources.
 Note: its common to have an occasional local or data source in main.tf instead.
-* `alias.tf` - Included if you have alias’ed providers to declare, [example here.](https://github.com/aws-ia/terraform-aws-route53-recovery-controller/blob/main/alias.tf)
+* `alias.tf` - Included if you have aliased providers to declare, [example here.](https://github.com/aws-ia/terraform-aws-route53-recovery-controller/blob/main/alias.tf)
 * `versions.tf` - Alternate name for `provider.tf`.
 This convention comes from the `terraform0.12-upgrade` command where once terraform code was upgraded from v0.11.x to v0.12.x a `versions.tf` file was create to enforce `terraform { required_version = ">= 0.12.0}"`

 **Service named files:**